sbraicu/calisti_lab/01-gettingstarted.md

 Welcome to the Calisti Webinar - learn to deploy, manage and troubleshoot your service mesh.

+## Scenario

+A service mesh provides many benefits to Cloud Native applications, including observability, security, and load-balancing.
+However, mesh architectures present operators with several inherent challenges including lifecycle management, fragmented observability, and the complexity of enabling advanced use-cases, such as canary deployments, customized traffic management and circuit breakers.

+Calisti is a multi and hybrid-cloud enabled service mesh platform for constructing modern applications.
+Built on Kubernetes, and our Istio operator, Calisti enables flexibility, portability and consistency across on-prem data centres and cloud environments.
+Calisti operationalizes the service mesh to bring deep observability, convenient management, and policy-based security to modern container & virtual machine-based applications.

+Calisti includes Prometheus to ensure faster troubleshooting and recovery.
+It supports distributed tracing via Jeager which is installed automatically by default when installing Calisti.

 Upon completion of this lab, you will be able to: